Amonnium/Apple-Intelligence/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+To report a vulnerability, you can report by these methods:

+Go to the Issues tab to report a vulnerability, that, between 24 hours to one week at max, I will answer and try to solve the problem;
+Or send email to joaodiogooliveira@proton.me, and at max of 24 hours, I will answer and try to solve the problem.
+If I can't solve, you will have a permission to fork the repository and solve the problem.

 ## Copyright